vantage6/v6-glm-py/docs/v6-glm-py/privacy.rst

   organizations to participate in a GLM computation is set to 3.
 This is to prevent that a single organization can try to infer the data of only one other organization involved in the computation.
-Node administrators can change this minimum by adding the following to their node configuration file:
+Node administrators can change this minimum by adding the following to their node configuration file.
+Note however that this check is only performed by the node executing the central part of the algorithm.

   .. code:: yaml